vision-x-dataspace/dlr-dataspace-onboarding/docs/api/connectors.md

 }
 ```

-Note: Azure Storage is currently not usable due to a bug in the Connector.

 ## Edit Connectors

 Simlarly to creating a Connector you can edit a Connector by sending a `PUT` request to `/connectors/<connector-name>`.
 The payload you need to provide here is exactly the same as for creating a Connector.
 After a successful request the Connector will restart using the newly provided configuration.